-Lone Oak Payroll’s Vice President Kevin Standa offers advice and insight on approaches staffing agencies can take to maintain and improve cashflow during the pandemic.
+Lone Oak Payroll’s Vice President Kevin Standa offers advice and insight on approaches staffing agencies can take to maintain and improve cashflow.

 2. Creditworthy Customers

 Lone Oak stays committed to maintaining a credit profile for all of our clients’ customers.
 When taking on additional work or a new customer, ensure that the customer is creditworthy by having the Lone Oak credit department complete an extensive credit check.